kenken64/NUSISS-DevOpsEng/container/README.md

 15. Login into travis CI dashboard and monitor the successful build

-16. Login into AWS account and create a elastic beanstalk instance Watch the below video
+16. Login into AWS account and create a elastic beanstalk instance.
+Watch the below walkthorugh youtube videos:-

 | Video URL        | Description           |
 | ------------- |:-------------:|